dotnet/aspnetcore/README.md

-#What is this?
+#ASP.NET vNext Preview

+In the next version of ASP.NET we are working with multiple teams around Microsoft to create a lean, composable .NET stack that provides a familiar and modern framework for web and cloud scenarios.

 The Preview repository is a place for the ASP.NET Insiders to log issues and discuss ASP.NET vNext with the product team.
+It contains some samples and some documentation in the [wiki](https://github.com/aspnet/Preview).

 The samples provided are designed to show some of the features of the new framework as well as setting up a sandbox for you to try out new drops of functionality as they come out.
 The NuGet.config file in the repo points to a private MyGet feed that has all the packages being developed.
 The feed is updated every time a full build succeeds.

+#Getting Started

+* Clone repository
+* Optionally add the repo directory to your path, see the note below.
+* Open a command prompt and navigate to the repository
+* Run GetLatestRuntime.cmd.
+This will download the SDK you will use to run your applications.
+* Navigate to samples\HelloConsole
+* Run ```K run```
+* You should see some compiler output and a message saying "Hello World"

 **The K.cmd file in the root of this repo is designed to be able to be put in your path.
-It will probe various locations relative to your current directory to find the KRuntime that it should use.
+It will probe various locations relative to your current directory to find the k tools that it should use.
 All the steps after this will assume you've done this, so that you can just type ```K Run``` from anywhere.
 If you choose not to then add the appropriate number of folder traversals (..\\) before each K command.**

 #Samples